UPPMAX/UPPMAX-documentation/docs/software/vscode_on_pelle.md

     See [the page on IDEs](../software/ides.md).

-In this session, we show how to connect VSCode on your local computer to work with your files on Rackham.
+In this session, we show how to connect VSCode on your local computer to work with your files on Pelle.

 ## Procedure

 Below is a step-by-step procedure to start VSCode.

-???- question "Prefer a video?"
+???- question "Prefer a video? (example for Rackham)"

     See [this YouTube video](https://youtu.be/MkrKi5oU_po).